Educational Resources

 Student Health Services (SHS) provides high quality healthcare from a staff of nationally certified and experienced nurse practitioners.
 Students may schedule appointments for evaluation and treatment of their primary healthcare needs or concerns.
 Students commonly visit SHS for acute respiratory infections, dermatologic problems, minor injuries, sexual health care, sports physicals, Urgent Care or Emergency Room follow-ups, and provision of health/wellness information.
 Referrals to the college medical advisor or other physician specialists are made when situations necessitate further medical evaluation and treatment.
 Students do not pay for office visits to SHS but are responsible for costs of special services such as laboratory tests, prescription medicines, and visits to private physicians or clinics and hospital emergency rooms.
 Fees for special services may be billed through the Bursar’s office.

 Students are responsible for notifying professors or instructors of absences caused by illness.
-SHS does not provide medical excuses for missed classes or examinations.
-SHS healthcare providers can supply the necessary documentation for extended illnesses or injuries, including those necessitating medical withdrawal from class.
+SHS does not provide medical excuses for missed classes or examinations, only an appointment verification indicating you were seen in the office published to your Student Health Portal.

 To obtain more information about SHS, please visit our webpage oxford.emory.edu/life/campus_life/student_health_services.html or call 770.784.8376.